Best Waterproof Headphones Android Central 2020

 Bone conduction is a great choice for runners and bikers, and the Titanium from AfterShokz can be worn in the rain like a pro.

-Your options for waterproof headphones are far from limited, with this list just highlighting a few of our favorite ones — including the Jaybird Vista as our overall top choice.
+Your options for waterproof headphones are far from limited.
+You just have to look for an IP rating on your headphones of choice, and luckily, a lot of options have one these days.
+This list just highlights a few of our favorite ones — including the Jabra Elite Active 75t as our overall top choice.

 Yes, the price tag is high, but if you're after the best waterproof headphones, these are it.